The illustrious surname Scobpil finds its origin in the rocky, sea swept coastal area of southwestern England

 language which was first recorded in written documents during the 10th century.
 However, they became increasingly Anglicized, and Cornish became extinct as a spoken language in 1777, although it has been revived by Cornish patriots in the modern era.
 The name has been spelled Scobell, Scobel, Schobell, Schobel, Scobahull, Scobbahull, Scobhull, Scobhill, Scoble, Scobal and many more.

 Early Notables of the Scobpil family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Scobpil Notables in all our PDF Extended History products and printed products wherever possible.
+, and to have owned...
+Another 45 words (3 lines of text) are included under the topic Early Scobpil Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Scobpil family to the New World and Oceana

 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Scobpil: Ann Scobal, who settled in Boston Massachusetts in 1769; Joan Scobald, who arrived in Pennsylvania in 1740; J. Scobble, who arrived in San Francisco in 1851.

 - ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.